The "Aha!" Moment

 Three Lessons for Every Educator

-Ask the Student: We spend so much time assessing the output, but we rarely ask about the process.
-When a student struggles, ask them to narrate their internal experience.
-They often know exactly where the bottleneck is.
+- 🔍 1.
+Ask the Student We assess the output, but rarely the process.
+Ask them to narrate their internal experience; they often know where the bottleneck is.

-Cognitive Load is Real: Sometimes, what looks like a literacy deficit is actually a processing speed issue caused by a minor confusion.
-By isolating that specific friction point, we can clear the path for the student's true potential to shine.
+- 🧠 2.
+Cognitive Load is Real What looks like a literacy deficit is often a processing speed issue caused by minor confusion.
+Clear the friction, clear the path.

 Comments